 I wonder, though, how deep a thinker Rand was and how much she was just a contrarian.
 Certainly, she loathed communism and socialism and Christianity, but we are all products of our upbringing.
 Show me an intelligent person who doesn’t have a streak of rebellion in them, and hostility to some chunk of the status quo, and I’ll show you a boring, complacent, party pooper with no creativity whatsoever.

-Paul Ryan comes from one of the most liberal, progressive, and left leaning states in the Union.
-It’s not hard to understand how easy it would be to embrace Objectivism when everyone around you is talking union politics and wanting to create government services to support people who need health care, support with education, pension benefits, etc.“I am not primarily an advocate of capitalism, but of egoism; and I am not primarily an advocate of egoism, but of reason.
+Paul Ryan comes from one of the most liberal, progressive, and left-leaning states in the Union.
+It’s not hard to understand how easy it would be to embrace Objectivism when everyone around you is talking union politics (remember, the Ryan family has a construction company) and wanting to create government services to support people who need health care, support with education, pension benefits, etc.“I am not primarily an advocate of capitalism, but of egoism; and I am not primarily an advocate of egoism, but of reason.
 If one recognizes the supremacy of reason and applies it consistently, all the rest follows.”

 The American Way of Life is a great and magical thing.
-We are the envy of the world.
+We are, for the most part, the envy of the world.
 But we’re not envied because we have a bunch of rich assholes running around doing whatever they want.
 The American Way is about balance between freedom and community.
 It’s about the public and private sector working together.
 And it’s about good people taking care of each other.

 So if someone says they “believe” in the principles of Ayn Rand, or are committed objectivists, ask them what they think of religion or evolution.
 Ask them if they’d like their kids to get scholarships to college, and how they commute to work everyday.
 Then ask them who they like more, Howard Roark or Hank Rearden.
 Then, finally, say this: “I know who John Galt is.
 Do you?”